 Vladimir Sobotka Contract Information:

-Signed a three-year, $12 million contract with Avangard Omsk of the KHL in July 2014.
+Signed a three-year, $10.5 million contract extension with the Blues in April 2017.

 To instantly reveal our fantasy analysis of every player – including Vladimir Sobotka – simply subscribe now.

 |2017-18 Proj||30||NHL||STL||74||Subscribe now to see our 2017-18 projections for Vladimir Sobotka|